• Skip to primary navigation

 1. To prevent the milk from sticking to the bottom of the saucepan, add a bit of sugar to the empty pan, then pour the milk.

-2. Ensure to cook the pastry cream over low heat, stirring it constantly to prevent burning.
+2. Cook the pastry cream over low heat, stirring constantly to prevent burning.

-3. Using the gelatine powder, follow the package instruction for the amount of water needed and the time required to bloom.
+3. Using the gelatine powder, follow the package instructions for the amount of water needed and the time required to bloom.
 Then, add the gelatin mixture to the warm pastry cream.

-4. Cover the cream with plastic wrap in contact to prevent skin formation on the surface of the cream.
+4. Cover the cream with plastic wrap, keeping it in contact to prevent skin from forming on its surface.

-5. If the final cream seems soft, refrigerate it for about 1-2 hours before using it.
+5. If the final cream seems soft, refrigerate it for 1-2 hours before using.

-Due to its dairy nature, the cream is fragile enough; you cannot keep it at room temperature (not above 68°F or 20°C) for longer than 30 minutes.
+Due to its dairy nature, the cream is fragile and should not be kept at room temperature (not above 68°F or 20°C) for more than 30 minutes.

 However, you can store the Diplomate cream in an airtight container in the refrigerator for up to 48 hours.

 Can you freeze creme Diplomate?
-Unfortunately, it doesn't stand freezing well, but you can freeze cakes, cupcakes, or choux pastries filled with Diplomat cream.
-Used in desserts, you can freeze it for up to 1 month.
+Unfortunately, it doesn't freeze well, but you can freeze cakes, cupcakes, or choux pastries filled with Diplomat cream.
+If used in desserts, you can freeze the desserts for up to 1 month.

 How to use crème Diplomate